-Note to journalists: For more information, contact Juan Carlos Vasquez at +41 22 917 8156 or email@example.com.
+The new listings, Resolutions and Decisions are all available on CITES website at www.cites.org.
+For more information, contact Juan Carlos Vasquez at +41 22 917 8156 or email@example.com.

 CITES regulates international trade in close to 35,000 species of plants and animals, including their products and derivatives, ensuring their survival in the wild with benefits for the livelihoods of local people and the global environment.
 The CITES permit system seeks to ensure that international trade in listed species is sustainable, legal and traceable.